nickjwhite/diogenes/README.md

 Diogenes has a number of other features which predate the development of the standalone app and which are no longer fully supported but which may still work.
-These include a command-line interface (dio), LaTeX output, and support for a wide variety of pre-Unicode encodings for Ancient Greek.
-XML export can also be done by running the xml-export.pl script from the command line.
+These include a command-line interface (`diogenes-cli.pl`), LaTeX output, and support for a wide variety of pre-Unicode encodings for Ancient Greek.
+More options for XML export are available by running the xml-export.pl script from the command line.

 Building the morphology data & dictionaries
 -------------------------------------------